Last Updated on February 3, 2021

 - Do not shortcut switchbacks

-Throughout my hike to Columbine Lake, I didn’t see any litter along the trail.
+Throughout my hike, I didn’t see any litter along the trail.
 To continue keeping this trail in shape for other hikers, pack out everything you pack in and do your very best to leave no trace.

 For more information on leaving no trace, visit LNT.org.